rsksmart/devportal/docs/04-resources/04-tutorials/etherspot's-account-abstraction.md

 sidebar_position: 4
 title: Account Abstraction with Etherspot in a Wagmi Starter Kit
 description: 'This guide will show you how to leverage Etherspots Account Abstraction features within a Wagmi starter kit by following these steps, you will empower your users to interact with your dApp without managing private keys directly.'
-tags: [rsk, rootstock, tutorials, resources, wagmi, starter kit, etherspot, react, dApp, abstraction]
+tags: [rsk, rootstock, tutorials, resources, wagmi, starter kit, etherspot, dApp, account abstraction]
 ---

 In this guide, you will learn how to use the Etherspot Prime SDK to deploy an Account Abstraction dApp on the Rootstock network.